Search the Library's catalog.

 The archives and manuscripts collection includes the personal and business records of the founder William Wagner (1796-1885) dating from 1810 and the records of the Institute from its inception in 1855.
 These include records pertaining to the establishment and administration of the First Branch of the Free Library of Philadelphia called the Wagner Branch (1890-1962), and records and documentation of the Institute’s participation in the national and local University Extension movement.
 Research papers and correspondence of many of the Institute’s distinguished faculty and staff, including Joseph Leidy, Edward Drinker Cope, and William Berryman Scott are also part of the archives, as well as drawings, teaching charts, and over 3500 glass lantern slides used to illustrate lectures.

 In keeping with Wagner’s mission, the Library remains in active use today supporting scholarly research and public education programs for children and adults.
-The Library, a member of the Philadelphia Area Consortium of Special Collections Libraries (PACSCL) and the Philadelphia Area Center for the History of Science (PACHS), has a growing on-line catalog and participates in OCLC’s interlibrary loan program.
+The Library, a member of the Philadelphia Area Consortium of Special Collections Libraries (PACSCL) and the Consortium for History of Science, Technology and Medicine, has a growing on-line catalog and participates in OCLC’s interlibrary loan program.